 Phoebe smiles.
 'Of course, I don't mind.
 It could be fun.'

 Mae briefly wonders if it's normal to invite a random classmate over, and if this is how people make friends.
-She's never had any friend to visit the home of before, and she didn't particularly need any.
-She has a large pile of laundry that needs doing, so she doesn't have the time.
+She's never had any friends to visit the home of before, and she doesn't particularly need any.
+She has a large pile of laundry to do, so she doesn't have the time.
 Then again, she did owe her for the snacks.
 'Okay.'

 Phoebe claps her hands together and holds them in front of her face, as if praying.
 'That's great.
-I have a dentist appointment period, so can you meet me outside the dental office on Fine Streets after school?'
+I have a dentist appointment last period, so can you meet me outside the dental practice on Fine Streets after school?'

 Mae starts walking home when, a few doors away from the dentist office, a girl scream.
 Curious, she follows the sound to an alleyway near the end of the street.
 There, she sees Phoebe, face shoved against the bricks and tights around her knees.
 A man is holding her by her hair and touching her.
 Each time she cries out, he slams her head into the bricks.
 Her face is smeared with blood, tears and snot, and her hoarse whimpering reminds Mae of the noises she once heard a hog make when her brother beat it with a slop bucket for getting mud on his favourite shirt.
 He really wasn't made for ranch work, she muses.

 Once the man is finished, he throws her to the concrete and spits on her, before walking past Mae.
 She doesn't watch him leave, too enraptured by the disgusting display in front of her.
 Phoebe wipes her face on her sleeve, staining her jumper and getting mucus in her hair.
 She pulls at her tights, but her hands are too weak and shaky to get them up her thighs.
 They tear.
 She slumps against the wall and sobs.

 Mae grows tired of the show and leaves.
 Phoebe's filthy jumper reminds of her of all the laundry she needs to do.